dmccuk/test_your_ansible/README.md

 # Test your Ansible
 This repo contains Ansible "Assert" tests.
 Can you work out what you need to do to pass the tests?
+This is much like TDD where you create the tests that will tell you if you have completed the work.

 ## What do you have to do?
 Every month or so, I'll upload a new "level" file.
 It will contain "assert" tests that you will need to create an ansible playbook to pass.
 Some will be simple, others will be harder.